BerkeleyLab/upcxx/docs/implementation-defined.md

-The "seq" build of libupcxx is performance-optimized for single-threaded processes, or for a model where only a single thread per process will ever be invoking interprocess communication via upcxx.
-The performance gains with respect to the "par" build stem from the removal of internal synchronization (mutexes, atomic memory ops) within the upcxx runtime.
-Affected upcxx routines will be observed to have lower overhead than their "par" counterparts.
+The "seq" build of libupcxx is performance-optimized for single-threaded processes, or for a model where only a single thread per process will ever be invoking interprocess communication via UPC++.
+The performance gains with respect to the "par" build stem from the removal of internal synchronization (mutexes, atomic memory ops) within the UPC++ runtime.
+Affected UPC++ routines will be observed to have lower overhead than their "par" counterparts.

 Whereas "par-mode" libupcxx permits the full generality of the UPC++